Comparing Magnum Opus Acquisition (NYSE:OPA) & SOBR Safe (OTCMKTS:SOBR)

 |3.00

-Magnum Opus Acquisition presently has a consensus price target of $15.00, indicating a potential upside of 49.11%.
-Given Magnum Opus Acquisition’s higher probable upside, equities analysts plainly believe Magnum Opus Acquisition is more favorable than SOBR Safe.
+Magnum Opus Acquisition has a consensus price target of $15.00, suggesting a potential upside of 48.81%.
+Given Magnum Opus Acquisition’s higher possible upside, analysts clearly believe Magnum Opus Acquisition is more favorable than SOBR Safe.

-75.2% of Magnum Opus Acquisition shares are owned by institutional investors.
-Comparatively, 16.6% of SOBR Safe shares are owned by institutional investors.
-19.9% of Magnum Opus Acquisition shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Summary